swashdev/orange-guys-quest/README.txt

 open hidden doors.

 Most of the instructions are given in the first few levels.
 The BACKSPACE key is used to restart the level; falling off the level won't do this for you.
-In the classic versions of the game, being killed by an enemy or a spike will kill the game immediately.

  -- Running the Game --
 After you have Python and Pygame installed, you should be able to run Orange